guniv/CoolerControl-Docker/setup.md

 This sensor can now be used in a profile.

 ## Troubleshooting

+### Controlling Nvidia GPU fans

+There is currently no way to control Nvidia GPU fans without leaving the container in privileged mode, and it is **not recommended to leave the container in privileged mode.**

 ### "Unable to set PWM value" and/or fan not staying on curve